jadecobra/python_tdd_exercises/source/functions.rst

     and the terminal updates to show passing tests.

-The 3 ways we have defined functions so far have the exact same outcome, they all ``return None``.
+The 3 ways I have defined functions so far have the exact same outcome, they all ``return None``.
 If ``Explicit is better than implicit.`` I prefer to use ``return None`` telling anyone who reads the code exactly what the function returns.

-Here is what we know so far about functions in python
+Here is what I know so far about functions in python

 * functions are defined using the ``def`` keyword